big-data-processor/bdp-document/source/fundamentals/terms.rst

 -----------------
 Workflow Playbook
 -----------------
 Workflow Playbook is a concise YAML format to configure a Task.
-A Task on BDP comes with one Workflow Playbook.
+A Task on BDP contains one Workflow Playbook.
 The Workflow Playbook can be edited on web pages and is automatically organized into the ``tasks`` folder inside the package folder.
 You can see the web page when you are setting the Task.
 As the name suggested, we can define a workflow as a standard or child Task.
 Then, we build a mega-workflow as a workflow-typed Task from these Tasks.

 For further information, please see the :doc:`the introduction of Workflow Playbook<../workflow-playbook/introduction>`.